Steps to become a Registered Dietitian in Mississippi

 Follow the step by step process or choose what situation that best describes you:

-According to the Commission on Dietetic Registration (CDR) of the Academy of Nutrition and Dietetics (AND), there are 766 registered dietitians (RD) in August 2013 practicing in the state of Mississippi.
-Nine additional professionals are dietetic technicians, registered (DTR), meaning that they studied an associate degree educational program (as opposed to a bachelor degree program, which is necessary for RDs), and completed 450 hours of an internship (as opposed to the 900 hours required of RDs).
+According to the Commission on Dietetic Registration (CDR) of the American Dietetic Association (ADA), there were 768 registered dietitians (RD) as of December 2013 practicing in the state of Mississippi.
+A bachelor’s degree and 900 hours of experience is required to become a licensed, registered dietitian in Mississippi.
 Becoming a registered dietitian in Mississippi affords one the opportunity to apply for dietitian licensing in that state.
-After completing the required accredited dietitian educational program, dietetic internship, and passing t he CDR’s national registration exam, you will be ready to apply for licensure as a dietitian in Mississippi.
+After completing the required accredited dietitian educational program, dietetic internship, and passing the CDR’s national registration exam, you will be ready to apply for licensure as a dietitian in Mississippi.
 Once registered and licensed, you may legally use the credentials RD (registered dietitian) and LD (licensed dietitian) behind your name when practicing in Mississippi.

-The Bureau of Labor Statistics (BLS) of the United States Department of Labor (DOL) says that in May 2012, the average registered dietitian/nutritionist in Mississippi made a mean annual wage of $50,280.
+The Bureau of Labor Statistics (BLS) of the United States Department of Labor (DOL) says that in May 2018, the average registered dietitian/nutritionist in Mississippi made a mean annual wage of $51,690.
 In specific areas of Mississippi, practicing registered and licensed dietitians earned higher than average annual salaries.
-For example, dietitians in Gulfport averaged $57,410 per year.
-Those in the Northwest Mississippi non-metropolitan area (including the counties of Yalobusha, Washington, Tallahatchie, Sunflower, Quitman, Panola, Montgomery, Leflore, Humphreys, Holmes, Grenada, Coahoma, Carroll, Bolivar, Benton and Attala) earned an average yearly wage of $53,850.
-Dietitians in the Southeast Mississippi non-metropolitan area (including the counties of Wayne, Smith, Scott, Pearl River, Newton, Neshoba, Leake, Lauderdale, Kemper, Jones, Jasper, Greene and Clarke) averaged a yearly salary of $53,520.
-Southwest Mississippi non-metropolitan area dietitians and nutritionists (practicing in the counties of Yazoo, Wilkinson, Warren, Walthall, Sharkey, Pike, Marion, Lincoln, Lawrence, Jefferson Davis, Jefferson, Issaquena, Franklin, Covington, Claiborne, Amite and Adams) earned an average yearly wage of $51,480.
+For example, dietitians in the Gulfport-Biloxi-Pascagoula area averaged $58,410 per year.
+Dietitians in the Southeast Mississippi non-metropolitan area (including the counties of Wayne, Smith, Scott, Pearl River, Newton, Neshoba, Leake, Lauderdale, Kemper, Jones, Jasper, Greene and Clarke) averaged a yearly salary of $51,910.
 If you would like to know how to join the ranks of these Mississippi dietitians, read on.

-The Mississippi State Department of Health demands that all who wish to become licensed dietitians in the state first become registered through the Commission on Dietetic Registration (CDR) of the Academy of Nutrition and Dietetics (AND).
+The Mississippi State Department of Health demands that all who wish to become licensed dietitians in the state first become registered through the Commission on Dietetic Registration (CDR) of the American Dietetic Association (ADA).
 This means that you must complete registered dietitian education in Mississippi that is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 Mississippi ACEND-Accredited Programs Leading to Registered Dietitian (RD) Licensure: